EspeoBlockchain/gardener-server/docs/making-requests.rst

 HTML format
 ~~~~~~~~~~~

-To parse and select response from HTML site use HTML(...) wrapper.
+To parse and select response from HTML site use the html() wrapper.
 You can also query response following XPath.

 Example request
 ::